 A dilemma is a problem or obstacle personnel must face when attempting to complete a mission.
 They are your main tools for preventing your opponent from solving missions and scoring points.
 They are placed under missions at the beginning of the game, to be discovered later.
-Planet dilemmas can be encountered only at planet missions.
-Dual dilemmas may be encountered at any mission.
+Implement dilemmas can be encountered only at planet missions.
+Implement Space dilemmas can be encountered only at space missions.
+Implement dilemmas may be encountered at any mission.